-In the series of interviews conducted throughout the film, Arnold explained how he constructed a mental framework outside of the influence of emotion.
-With the extremely heightened stakes that he performed under, the smallest permeation of negative externalities into his internal rhythm could have contributed to loss.
+In the series of interviews throughout the film, Arnold explained how he constructed a mental framework outside of the influence of emotion.
+With the extremely heightened stakes he performed under, the smallest infection from bad energy could have made him lose.
 Therefore, it was necessary for him to maintain his vibe at all costs.

 Discipline Must Be Absolute